leonor-loureiro/ES18Proj/README.md

 	CarrascoII
 		Add NIF and IBAN
 		Processes payment in bank
-		Submit cancel payment to bank
 		Manage queues of pending invoices

 	wimpytoaster
 		Add bank interface
 		Add tax interface
 		Submit invoice to tax module
-		Submit cancel invoice to Tax
+		Submit cancel invoice to tax
+		Submit cancel payment to bank

 	JellyWellyBelly
 		Add price to a room/vehicle
-		Submit cancel invoice to Tax
+		Submit cancel invoice to tax
 		Submit cancel payment to bank
 		Handle errors in cancel invoice to tax
 		Handle errors in cancel payment to bank